 The evidence for a new Age of Wonder would be a shift backward in the culture of science, from organizations to individuals, from professionals to amateurs, from programs of research to works of art.

 It has been a year.
 Twenty-four posts reflecting on the nature of the relationship between the Universe and Consciousness.
 The lessons I learned and what I remain convinced of is that Poetry and Philosophy are part of the new Age of Wonder, of a participative approach to the unveiling of the Universe.
-I plan for the next twelve months to post one or two articles every month, still resolute to strike the right balance between academic rigor and a sense of poetry.
+I plan to post one or two articles every month for the next twelve months, still resolute in striking the right balance between academic rigor and a sense of poetry.

 I started to read The Overstory and felt as if it were narrated by a tree that sees time differently from us as life events occur in a blink of an eye, “a couple of new fissures, an inch of added rings”.
 From kings in the forest, some have become lone lighthouses “in a grain-filled sea”, hopeless souls in the brutal landscape of cities.
 Is it our existential anguish that binds our souls to trees?